 - 39% $501-$1,000

 It's no wonder that one study reports nearly $16.2 billion worth of healthcare services are left unpaid each year in the United States.

 With statistics like these, you can’t afford to wing it when it comes to co-pay and co-insurance collection.
-The following tips will go a long way in helping you create a strategic plan to improve co-pay collection within your practice.
+The following tips will go a long way in helping you create a strategic plan to improve collection of patient payments within your practice.

 Conversations about financial responsibility are uncomfortable for your staff and patients.
 Offer solutions that allow the patient to address outstanding balances in private.
-Offering online payment options and informing patients of outstanding balances prior to the appointment via text or email increase the chances of getting paid.
+Offering online options like patient payment portals and informing patients of outstanding balances prior to the appointment via text or email increase the chances of getting paid.

 Be sure your patient portal and website provides the option to pay outstanding balances.
 You can set up a “credit card on file” program to keep credit card information secure and available for future payments.
-This also allows your patients to set up automated monthly payments, which benefits both of you.
+This also allows your patient payments to be set up with automated monthly payments, which benefits both of you.

 Using analytics that are built into your billing software is a great tool to improve copayment collection.

 This data can provide actual cost estimates and predict financial behaviors.
 For example, if your billing staff sees that a patient has incurred a hefty bill and has used a payment plan in the past, there is a good chance they will need another plan for current healthcare costs.

 When your staff has access to such information, they can prompt conversations with the patient.
 These conversations and payment plans can keep the debt in-house.
 Once a debt is turned over to a third-party collections agency, the portion of payment you will receive significantly decreases.
 To avoid this, try using analytics and other payment methods to keep the debt under your ownership as long as possible.